dreamcatcher-tech/network/Inbox/2025-01-09 1510 CRM base version.md

 Ideally have an 'import' element with 'table' elements inside it, which makes it easy to handle multiple kinds of import.

 See if we can import just the changed fields into moneyworks first, and then only after, do all the non system fields, and only then, do the full system fields verbatim.

+setup of the service:
+- confirm access to moneyworks server
+- confirm access to the artifact server
+- confirm access to the given repo
+- confirm branch exists in the given repo for pushing to
+- for each table it is tasked to sync:
+	- read the last modified marker
+	- pull the records in from moneyworks
+	- write them in to artifact
+	- commit with the last modified date